 Ochs not only offers diving in the Palm Beach area.
 He offers personalized diving tutelage and guidance wherever you may be vacationing in the world.
 “People hire us to go on vacations with them,” he said, almost incredulous that this is in fact his job.

-“It’s not just the uber wealthy,” said Ochs about the clients that hire him.
-It’s a wide array of clients who just really enjoy the concierge style of service.
-According to Ochs, Aqua Safari Adventures has a “very loyal” customer base who keep hiring him and his crew to come assist on dives.
+“It’s not just the uber-wealthy,” said Ochs about the clients that hire him.
+It’s a wide array of clients who just really enjoy the concierge-style of service.
+According to Ochs, Aqua Safari Adventures has a “very loyal” customer base who keep hiring him and his crew to come to assist on dives.

 Currently, Ochs has a total of four scuba instructors and guides.
 He ensures that all of them are fully capable to handle any situation that might arise.
 “I have to trust them with my loved ones,” he said.
 That is the rule.
 And, “you have to be a fun person,” as well, because, after all, you are on vacation with these people and it has to be fun.

-Ochs not only ensures that his employees are fully capable of taking care of people both above and below the water, he also trains them to go on to on to start their own business.
-He said that two out of every three instructors goes on to start their own business.
+Ochs not only ensures that his employees are fully capable of taking care of people both above and below the water, but he also trains them to go on to start their own business.
+He said that two out of every three instructors go on to start their own business.
 “That was fundamental to my business model,” he said.

 Ochs felt that by motivating his employees to start their own companies, they would be more motivated to do the best job that they possibly could do for him.
 And this part of his model hasn’t hurt his business.
 “We just continue to grow at an impressive rate,” he added.